jodawink/EduMonsters/README.md

 ## Files Disclaimer

+Credit for the image files used in this project goes to: https://itch.io/profile/acrossstampsandtime  under creative commons license: https://creativecommons.org/licenses/by/4.0/

 This project utilizes specific audio files that have been purchased for its functionality.
 These audio files are not included in the open-source code and must be sourced independently by anyone planning to use this codebase.

 Please note that it is the responsibility of users to ensure they have the necessary rights and licenses for any audio files they choose to integrate into the project.
 Ensure compliance with all relevant copyright and licensing agreements before using or distributing any audio content in association with this project.